 What keeps you grounded?

-Sometimes my dreams keep me grounded because I feel like where I want to be.
-Dreaming feels too big, like will I really get there.
+Sometimes my dreams keep me grounded because I feel dreaming feels too big.
+Like will I really get there?
 Yea, I’ve achieved the goals, but it doesn’t necessarily mean I’m guaranteed to meet goals going forward.
 Some of it is also feeling like there are improvements to be made.

 We operate in a silo, so you have a small amount of people that know everything.
 The people closest to me don’t see the hard things.
 There is a big gap that people don’t see.
 Sometimes you don’t know if you’re unique or not; you’re just in a silo trying to get through the day.
 I’m constantly trying to get to a place where I feel more like this is legacy stuff and not just play.
 This could all be gone tomorrow.